Representation theorems for actual and alpha powers over two-agent general concurrent game frames: Introduction

 There are also situations in which whether a coalition can perform an action depends on what other agents do at the same time.
 For example, suppose two agents, $a$ and $b$, are in a room with a single chair.
 Agent $a$ can sit, and agent $b$ can sit, but they cannot both sit simultaneously.
 In such cases, independence of agents fails.

 Moreover, in many scenarios, a joint action of all participating agents may lead to more than one possible outcome state.
-The following example (from \cite{sergot_examples_2014}) illustrates this point.
+The following example (from \cite{sergot_some_2014}) illustrates this point.
 A vase stands on a table, and an agent $a$ can raise or lower one end of the table.
 If the table tilts, the vase may fall; and if it falls, it may break.
 Thus, determinism may fail.

 Motivated by such examples, Li and Ju~\cite{li_minimal_2025, li_completeness_2026} introduced eight classes of general concurrent game frames, determined by which of the three properties are assumed, and studied the corresponding eight generalized coalition logics.
+In \cite{ju_generalized_2026} this was extended to the language of Alternating-time Temporal Logic (ATL).